 In previous weeks you would have to set your alarm for 7am.
 Sit in gridlock.
 Stay up way too late trying to complete readings.
-Foregoing nights out at King St to maintain your status as a good student (or maybe that’s just me).
+Foregoing nights in front of Netflix with your Uber Eats to maintain your status as a good student (or maybe that’s just me).

 But those days are over!
 Welcome to the mid-semester break.
 You finally have the time to stop wasting that gym membership, meal-prep and maybe even sleep in.

 However, don’t get too comfortable with this newfound free time.